sudharsan-vit/Low-Noise-Amplifier-Design/README.md

 - A trade-off is observed in P1dB for enhanced linearity
 - Stability conditions are satisfied across the operating band

-Detailed plots, schematics, and numerical results are provided in the project paper :contentReference[oaicite:0]{index=0}.
+Detailed plots, schematics, and numerical results are provided in the project paper.